 Early Childhood Education Centers.
-This CIP enhances the District's investment in childcare and early childhood education, including an additional \$74 million to expand early childcare at 17 DCPS schools, adding 540 new 0-3 slots and 180 new Pre-K slots.
+This CIP enhances the District's investment in childcare and early childhood education, including an additional \$74 million to expand early childcare at 17 DCPS schools, adding 540 new, early childcare age 0-3 slots and 180 new Pre-K slots.
 The CIP also maintains prior investments in early childhood education centers including the Old Randle Highlands building in Ward 7, the Old Miner building in Ward 6, and the site of Thurgood Marshall Elementary in Ward 5.

 Public Schools Modernization.
 Since 2008, over \$4 billion has been invested in the District's comprehensive schools modernization initiative.
 As of Fall 2020, over 95 schools will have been modernized, including 59 elementary schools, 11 education campuses, 13 middle schools, and 14 high schools.
-This six-year capital budget commits to an investment of over \$1.4 billion over the next six years to modernize and expand 41 school facilities.
+This six-year capital budget commits to an investment of over \$1.46 billion over the next six years to purchase, modernize, and expand 43 school facilities.

 Parks and Libraries.
-The CIP includes nearly \$285 million for the District's Parks, Recreation and Library projects, including two new libraries and 17 recreation facilities, aquatic centers, parks, and fields.
+The CIP includes \$302 million for the District's Parks, Recreation and Library projects, including two new libraries and 17 recreation facilities, aquatic centers, parks, and fields.
+The CIP includes an additional \$69 million in the District Department of Transportation to build the 11th Street Bridge Park.

 University Facilities.
 The University of the District of Columbia is making campus improvements that will enhance the collegiate experience for its students, faculty, staff, and guests.
-The CIP continues a \$108 million investment for University improvements.
+The CIP continues a \$137 million investment for University improvements.